nlpxucan/WizardLM/README.md

 | LR scheduler   | cosine   |

 To reproduce our fine-tuning of WizardLM, please follow the following steps:
-1. According to the instructions of this [repo](https://github.com/AetherCortex/Llama-X), install the environment, download the training code, and deploy.
+1. According to the instructions of [Llama-X](https://github.com/AetherCortex/Llama-X), install the environment, download the training code, and deploy.
 2. Replace the train.py with the train_freeform.py in our repo(src/train_freeform.py)
 3. Execute the following training command:
 ```bash